Audit Logging & Compliance

 Validation

 Execute synthetic audit events to verify end-to-end pipeline integrity.
-Use automated test suites to simulate user logins, permission modifications, and resource provisioning.
 Confirm that the SIEM receives structured logs with consistent correlation IDs, timestamps in UTC, and immutable actor identifiers.
 Run compliance validation scripts against regulatory frameworks (e.g., SOC 2, ISO 27001) to ensure required fields are populated.
 For content-specific tracking, refer to the workflow for Setting up audit trails for documentation changes to validate version history and contributor attribution.

 Validation Commands: